BuWH/Office-Addin-Vue2-Webpack-JS/README.md

 # Office-Addin-Vue2-Webpack-JS
-This repository contains an Excel Add-in project based on Vue2 with Office Add-in development tool chain.
+This repository contains an Excel Add-in project template based on Vue2 with Office Add-in development tool chain.

 This project is created based on steps in [Use Vue to build an Excel task pane add-in](https://learn.microsoft.com/en-us/office/dev/add-ins/quickstarts/excel-quickstart-vue) and also added Office Add-in development related configuration like debugging, manifest validating and so on.